When you think about buying the car of your dreams, you don’t usually think of used cars. Do you know how much you’ll spend on a car?

 But there is no way to know the condition of a car without taking it for a test drive and getting a feel for it.
 You may like it online but decide once you’re in it that it’s too uncomfortable or too large for your needs.

-The test drive is also the time to inspect the car to find issues.
+The test drive is also the time to inspect the car to find issues, especially if you can’t have a private-seller car inspected thoroughly.
 You should always see cars in person to check for rust or any kind of damage!

 7. Narrow Down To One